Having stated that this is aimed at the lathe only workshop, by which I mean no milling

 of there being iron castings to machine.
 The newcomer may be unaware that cast iron

-castings can have hard spots that may play havoc with your HSS cutters and even the
+can have hard spots that may play havoc with your HSS cutters.
+Even carbide tipped

-carbide tipped tools may struggle unless the machining can get below the hard area
+tools may struggle unless the machining can get below the hard area which, if present,

 With the part projecting appreciably from the faceplate in some cases only very light